Edapt: History

 In February 2020, The Telegraph reported proposals set out by Edapt to Number 10 to amend the Employment Relations Act 1999.
-It explained "while all workers should have equal employment rights under the law, the existing legislation fails to give non-union members the right to be accompanied to formal meetings by 'reasonably qualified companions.'
+It explained "While all workers should have equal employment rights under the law, the existing legislation fails to give non-union members the right to be accompanied to formal meetings by 'reasonably qualified companions.'

 In March 2021, a bill to allow teachers who are not members of trade unions to seek broader representation in legal hearings passed the first reading stage in the House of Commons.
-The Education Employment (Accompaniment to Hearings) Bill was introduced by former headteacher and MP for Bassetlaw, Brendan Clarke-Smith.
+The Education Employment (Accompaniment to Hearings) Bill was introduced by the former headteacher and MP for Bassetlaw, Brendan Clarke-Smith.
 The bill did not reach its second hearing during the Parliamentary session under-which it was introduced.

 In a response to a written parliamentary question raised by Steve Baker (politician) in April 2022, Edapt was cited in by the Minister of State (Education), Robin Walker stating that "the Secretary of State for Education, is supportive in principle of a change to the Employment Relations Act 1999 to give teachers who are not members of a trade union the right to be accompanied by a representative of another professional body, such as Edapt, to disciplinary and grievance meetings."